vjkarthik1987/Employee-Social-Network/TO_DO_LATER.md

 - Hashtags and Mentions
 - If profile pic is not given, use a circle with the first letter of the first name
 - Page reload without refresh
+- Moderator view
+- Seperate area for polls and announcements